amalog/scratch/sketch/modules.md

 Where ColumnCount2Metabase is a first class database value with the contents described above.

 Are there use cases for having a metabase for arbitrary terms?
 Clojure allows metadata like that.
 It'd be worth reading about and seeing how often it's used in practice.

+## Versioning

+Software projects of any significant scale require specific versions of specific modules.
+As described above, the module import mechanism allows one to assign symbolic names to a specific version of a specific module.
+For moderately large projects, one can specify version numbers by hand.
+As projects grow larger still, it becomes unwieldy to manually find module versions that meet all constraints.
+Many language communities have concluded that tools should solve those constraints and cache the solution in a project's repository so that all developers can work with the same module versions.
+[Ruby Bundler](http://bundler.io/) seems to be the defacto, industry leader.
+In some cases, the tool can't resolve all constraints, so it asks for guidance from a developer.

+Because version resolution is just a constraint problem, it seems natural to allow constraints to be arbitrary Amalog rules.
+A solution is just the first (or best) solution to those constraints.
+There would be sugar for the most common constraints, just as Bundler has `~>` and friends.

+There's [some debate](https://groups.google.com/forum/m/#!msg/golang-nuts/sfshThQ_wrA/6QVvQ5GlctEJ) on the Go mailing list about versioning.
+Go provides no support for it natively.
+In the thread, several people say the proble shouldn't be solved or can't be solved.
+The naysayers mostly seem to say, the problem can't be solved in all cases, so why bother solving it for any practical cases.
+However, experience with Bundler and friends suggests that it can be solved for nearly all real world use cases.